2017 Eportfolio Webinar Series

 Tuesday 30 May 2017 – 4.30-5.30 pm AEST

-This webinar will showcase how eportfolios can be used to evidence outcomes such as professional standards.
+This webinar showcased how eportfolios can be used to evidence outcomes such as professional standards.

 - John Kertesz, University of Tasmania